Faculty of Environmental and Urban Engineering

 The department maintains close links with the Architectural Institute of Japan, through a variety of academic research and practical work.
 The department also encourages students to enter design competitions and to take part in jointresearch programs with other institutions.

-Civil, environmental and applied system engineering is essential to civilization, and helps to create an affluent society.
+Civil, environmental and applied systems engineering is essential to civilization, and helps to create an affluent society.
 Lifelines, such as waterworks, sewerage, electricity distribution systems and gas pipelines, and also such urban and regional public transportation systems as highways, superhighways and railways, are constructed and managed by civil engineers.
 In recent years, most of these systems have involved computers and communication networks, which are implemented by system engineers.
 Then the aim of the Department is to tackle the problems of the global environment, overpopulated cities, traffic, natural disaster and information systems.
 The Department has outstanding staff whose research interests cover these fields, and substantial facilities for advanced studies.

-The Department has three major courses: the Infrastructure Design Course, the Civil and Environmental Planning Course and the Applied Information System Course in Environmental and Urban Engineering.
+The Department has three major courses: the Infrastructure Design Course, the Civil and Environmental Planning Course and the Applied Information Systems Course in Environmental and Urban Engineering.
 The mission of the Infrastructure Design Course is to introduce and advance various techniques to create comprehensive cities.
 The mission of the Civil and Environmental Planning Course is to establish the methods and concepts to design cities and their surroundings to be environmentally sound and comfortable.
-The Applied Information System Course in Environmental and Urban Engineering aims at improving computer and communication technology to implement information systems for operating and managing lifelines, factories and so on.
+The Applied Information Systems Course in Environmental and Urban Engineering aims at improving computer and communication technology to implement information systems for operating and managing lifelines, factories and so on.
 Thus, students of the Department learn technologies and ways of thinking necessary for the future.

 Department of Chemical, Energy and Environmental Engineering